itpamendola/FreePower/README.md

 ================================
 Collaboration with M. Pietroni, M. Marinucci, M. Quartin

-****A bug has been found.
-New release soon!******

-FreePower is composed of three Mathematica notebooks, to be run in sequence.
+FreePower is composed of two Mathematica notebooks, to be run in sequence.
 It produces the calculations of paper arXiv:2307.02117.
 If you use this code, please cite that paper.
 Let us call FreePower  the directory in which the zip file is opened.

 All the directories in which input or output is located are named in the file FreePower/Fisher/folder.txt and are read from this file.

-The first notebook is
-FreePower/Fisher/Kernel.nb
-This notebook creates the analytic kernels and store them in FreePower/Fisher/kernels.
+The analytic kernels are already stored  in FreePower/Fisher/kernels.
-This needs be run only once.
-It takes around 20 minutes on a 8-cores laptop.

-The second is
+The first code is FreePower/Fisher/SpectraAndDerivatives.nb
-FreePower/Fisher/SpectraAndDerivatives.nb
 This reads the kernels, the input linear spectra (in FreePower/inputlinearspectra) and the survey fiducial (in FreePower/fiducials) and creates the one-loop spectra